-Please view the HRA (Health Research Authority) - SoECAT and OID section above.
+Please view the HRA (Health Research Authority) - SoECAT section below.

 SoECAT - Health Research Authority

 All college-sponsored studies funded by a non-commercial organisation with NHS Trust costs will require a SoECAT (Schedule of Events Cost Attribution Template), if their call conditions require this.

 The internal process for the SoECAT and OID in the Faculty of Medicine can be found by clicking on the Process Map for OID and SoECAT.pdf (212KB)

 A SoECAT must be completed if: